coveo/search-ui-extensions/adr/components/UserActions/UserActions/ShowViewedByCustomer.md

 ### Cons

 -   Having to call the constructor of `ViewedByCustomer` is a little sketchy.
 From what I can tell it's not being done anywhere else in the code.
 It means that a change in the ViewedByCustomer component could negatively affect this method

 ---

+## Gotchas

+-   The main gotcha for this going forward was that the `newResultsDisplayed` option wasn't passing back the `args.item` with it's event.

+---

+## Next Steps & Timeline

+This was a standalone task and has no additional steps past this.

+---